roubachof/Sharpnado.CollectionView/README.md

 If you want to have both drag and drop enabled and still be able to tap the item, you need to use the ```TapCommand``` on the `HorizontalListView` instead of the ```xamEffects:Commands.Tap``` on the `DataTemplate` content.
 It's less nice since you won't have the nice color ripple, but it will work :)

-The only thing you have to do to enable drag and drop is setting `EnableDragAndDrop` to `true`.
+The only thing you have to do to enable drag and drop is set `EnableDragAndDrop` to `true`.

 The `DragAndDropStartCommand` and `DragAndDropEndedCommand` commands will pass as argument a `DragAndDropInfo` object: